mikasaid/muhammaddzaky/README.md

-「

-Imagination is more important than knowledge.
-For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution.
-                                                      」
+hello, if the github account will be closed on the 20th, friends, because I don't want to play github anymore and thanks for supporting github

-✉ E-Mail   💬 Matrix   🎨 DeviantArt   ▶ YouTube
+✉ E-Mail/cyaberhack124@gmail.com  💬 Matrix   🎨 DeviantArt/ow14   ▶ YouTube.com/djdzaky